Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Conclusion

 Through combining rather simple features that do not provide that much information in itself into a feature vector that can be learned by ML algorithms, we demonstrated that there lies more gain in focusing on feature engineering instead of squeezing out a few percentages through parameter tuning and deep learning algorithms.

-The ranking results can easily be improved through adding more features or improving current features as i.e. the lexical similarity features through the usage of deep learning techniques and word embeddings.
+The ranking results can easily be improved through adding more features or improving current features as i.e., the lexical similarity features through the usage of deep learning techniques and word embeddings.
+Furthermore, we presented a general method to search for fix commits in OSS repositories which is independent of the projects and of their programming language. \prospector, a prototype implementation of our method of mining OSS repositories for fixes for vulnerabilities, represents a concrete first step towards an efficient process for mining vulnerability information in open-source code repositories. \prospector is freely available as a component of \textsc{project ``KB''} and is released under a liberal open-source license.

-Furthermore, we presented a general method to search for fix commits in OSS repositories which is independent of the projects and of their programming language. \textsc{Prospector}, a prototype implementation of our method of mining OSS repositories for fixes for vulnerabilities, represents a concrete first step towards an efficient process for mining vulnerability information in open-source code repositories. \textsc{Prospector} is freely available as a component of \textsc{project ``KB''} and is released under a liberal open-source license.
+In the future, we plan to improve the filtering step by providing heuristics to automatically find the best compromise between recall and scalability.

 \begin{acks} This work was partly funded by project \textsc{AssureMOSS}, funded by the European Commission under grant number 952647. \end{acks}